What does Having It All actually mean?

 Kantar’s Media Reactions study last year asked marketers which objectives are the most important measurement of ROI (performance marketing, brand building or a mixture of the two).
 Despite 86% of marketers believing a mix is necessary, only 63% measure the impact of their marketing campaigns using both brand and sales measures.

 The creation of digital marketing initially gave a sense that anything was possible.
 The early digital world was a bit like the wild west.
 Digital advertising seemed quick and cheap compared with TV.
-Many thought it wasn’t worth researching because of all the new behavioural data flowing in – just count the clicks and see if sales go up.
+Many thought it wasn’t worth researching because of all the new behavioral data flowing in – just count the clicks and see if sales go up.
 Clicks were an easy metric – with no normative data, anything was good if it did better than last time.
 But marketers need to beware of instant gratification.

 A further issue lies in marketers’ job tenure, which typically is around 2 or 3 years, but there has been further movement from short tenure to non-permanent marketing roles as interim vacancies are skyrocketing, with companies debating whether they should put money into permanent CMO positions.
 So along with the LinkedIn enticements of new and exciting job opportunities, people in marketing are not often going to be around to see the results of tackling the long game.
 This means they may feel the need to prove themselves with quick sales before moving on.